On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: The Born-Oppenheimer Approximation

 \subsection{The Historical Treatment}

-What we can call the `Perturbative Expansion Born-Oppenheimer approximation' (\textbf{PBO}) is the approach to the approximate solution of the (time-independent) Schr\"{o}dinger equation for stable molecules pioneered by Born and Oppenheimer in their 1927 paper \textit{Zur Quantentheorie der Molekeln} (`On the Quantum Theory of Molecules').\footnote{See \cite{BOTrans}, \cite{sutcliffe2012quantum} and \cite{Scerri:2024, ScerriUnPub}} The key physical feature upon which the \textbf{PBO} is built is that nuclei are very much heavier than electrons.
+What we can call the `Perturbative Expansion Born-Oppenheimer approximation' (\textbf{PBO}) is the approach to the approximate solution of the (time-independent) Schr\"{o}dinger equation for stable molecules pioneered by Born and Oppenheimer in their 1927 paper \textit{Zur Quantentheorie der Molekeln} (`On the Quantum Theory of Molecules').\footnote{See \cite{BOTrans}, \cite{sutcliffe2012quantum} and \cite{scerri2025born}.} The key physical feature upon which the \textbf{PBO} is built is that nuclei are very much heavier than electrons.
 With this in mind Born and Oppenheimer introduce a small parameter, $\kappa = \Big{(} \frac{m}{M}\Big{)}^\frac{1}{4}$, where $m$ is the electron mass and $M$ the nucleon mass; the ratio $m/M$ is roughly $1/2000$ so $\kappa\approx0.15$.
 The crucial idea is to treat the nuclear kinetic energy as a perturbation of the energy, expanded in powers of $\kappa$.
 The original \textbf{PBO} is indicated by the authors to be valid from zeroth to fourth order in $\kappa$ with nuclear vibrational energy corresponding to terms of second order and the rotational energy to fourth order in the energy.
 Coupling effects among electronic states appear beyond fourth order in $\kappa$.

-The principal achievement of \textbf{PBO} is to show that one can use the electronic Hamiltonian for a fixed nuclear configuration to construct a family of electronic wavefunctions.
+The principal achievement of \textbf{PBO} is to show that one can use the Hamiltonian for electrons in the Coulomb field of a fixed nuclear configuration to construct a family of electronic wavefunctions.
 These wavefunctions can then be used to calculate approximate eigenvalues for the full molecular Hamiltonian on the assumption that the nuclear motion is confined to a small vicinity of a privileged equilibrium configuration.
 Up to order $\kappa^4$, approximate wavefunctions can then be written as products of `electronic' wavefunction and `nuclear' wavefunctions \citep[p.3]{sutcliffe2012quantum} (the physical significance of these objects is discussed in more detail in following sections).